joseph-a-levine/authoring/_older/march_2023.md

 ## Reading

-- •The most important thing I read this month were Joe Carlsmith's essays on doing ethics as an anti-realist.
+Especially good books I read last month:

-- •"Computing taste: algorithms and the makers of music recommendation",
+- •"Computing taste: algorithms and the makers of music recommendation."
 - •"A primate's memoir: a neuroscientist's unconventional life among the baboons",
 - •"Arguing about justice: essays for Philippe Van Parijs",
-- •"The war that doesn't say its name: the unending conflict in the Congo",
+- •"The war that doesn't say its name: the unending conflict in the Congo", by Jason Stearns.
+I wish there were more books like this.
+The Congolese Civil War{% sidenote "wikieconciv-id" "Which is Not A Thing, according to [Wikipedia](https://en.wikipedia.org/wiki/Congolese_Civil_War)" %} has been on-going since before I was born; how do we explain decades of low-level fighting?
+Continued fighting is in no-one's interest, but governments, rebels, and international organizations continue to instigate.
+The role of Rwanda in egging on the conflict is particularly egregious.
+The book has is based on years of field work in eastern Congo{% sidenote "kivfie-id" "Gosh I'm jealous." %} and has strong theoretical grounding.
+Stearns outs himself as a constructivist early on and I was immediately thrown back to my single year of international relations lectures at St Andrews.
+- •The most important thing I read this month were Joe Carlsmith's essays on doing ethics as an anti-realist.
+I've been calling myself an anti-realist total utilitarian to anyone who asks{% sidenote "attotaut-id" "Not many people." %} since at least 2017, and it wasn't until that I really confronted this.
+The impetus

 ### Monthly Le Guin